amient/goconnect/README.md

 - TriggerEach / TriggerEvery for SinkFn - either may be used optionally for performance gain, default trigger is no trigger, i.e. only one at the end if
 - TriggerEach / TriggerEvery for FoldFn - either must be used in order for fold to emit anything
 - Configurable stage buffers: .Buffer(numElements int) - used to control pending/ack buffers, not output buffers
+- Any stage except Root can have veritical paralleism set by .Par(n) with guaranteed ordering
-- Stage output channel .Par(n) defines vertical parallelism, i.e. how many routines run the fn in parallel and push to the output channel
+  - i.e. how many routines run the fn in parallel and push to the output channel
+- Stage output can be limited to n elements .Limit(n) - this makes any pipeline bounded
 - Coders are injected recursively using coder.Registry()
 - Coder vertical parallelism can be controlled by Pipeline.CoderPar(n) default setting
 - Coders